 • Life & Culture

-You’re filling out an online job application and that section, cover letter, pops up.
-Writing a cover letter that strikes the right tone, covers all you want to say, but does not make you sound conceited can be tough.
+You’re filling out an online job application and that dreaded section, cover letter, pops up.
+Writing a cover letter that strikes the right tone, includes everything you want to say, but does not make you sound conceited can be tough.

 Here are our top five cover letter tips to help you strike the right balance and get you closer to that interview.